Proud to Be: A visual, visceral, & evocative message

-Earlier this month, Hollywood director Michael Bay walked on stage at CES in Las Vegas to say a few words about his work and to praise the new 105-inch curved TV by Samsung.
+Several years ago, Hollywood director Michael Bay walked on stage at CES in Las Vegas to say a few words about his work and to praise the new 105-inch curved TV by Samsung.
 However, things did no go as planned, and Bay, who seemed uncomfortable right from the beginning, left the stage before his presentation ever really got started.
-This incident was a hot topic on social media last week and many people were quite unkind to Bay.
+This incident was a hot topic on social media at the time and many people were quite unkind to Bay.
 Still, most people could empathize, or at least sympathize with the man.
 It does not matter if you are rich and famous or a complete unknown, everyone has their own fears to deal with.
-The only reason I bring up the Michael Bay presentation is because I hope the incident will remind people that (1) presentation is not easy, (2) fears or anxieties regarding public speaking are normal and affect almost everyone, and (3) it's better to prepare well and speak from the heart rather than to read a script off a teleprompter.
+The only reason I bring up the Michael Bay presentation is because I hope that incident will remind people that (1) presentation is not easy, (2) fears or anxieties regarding public speaking are normal and affect almost everyone, and (3) it's better to prepare well and speak from the heart rather than to read a script off a teleprompter.

 In graduate school I actually did walk away in the middle of a panel discussion.
 The room was absolutely packed and quite hot.
 While another panelist was speaking—I was up next—I was suddenly overcome with irrational fear.
 I just quietly got up and exited the room.
 People probably just thought I was going to the bathroom, but in fact I was "running away" from the situation.
 My heart was pounding.
 After a few minutes in the hallway alone jumping up and down, stretching, and then deep breathing, I managed to calm down enough to walk back in and rejoin the panel.
 I was fine in the end, but the unexpected panic attack worried me for years until I found out through study and experience that it was normal.
 Although I do not suffer from panic attacks while presenting any longer, assuming I have prepared, I do—like so many other people—have to cope with claustrophobia, acrophobia, and a good deal of irrational worrying about flying.